vadimgrn/usbip-win2/README.md

 # USB/IP for Windows

-- This project aims to support both a USB/IP server and a client on Windows platform.
+- Implements USB/IP client for Windows (vhci driver) which is fully compatible with Linux USB/IP server.
+- USB/IP server for Windows (stub driver) is updated from the original repository AS IS.

 ## Build